TakkuzOld/Blue-Me-Converter/README.md

 Blue-Me-Converter
 =================

-Mp3 converter for Fiat Blue&amp;Me system.
+Shell mp3 converter for Fiat Blue&amp;Me system.
+It's supposed to be used as Nautilus Scrips.
+Convert an entire folder into 128kbps mp3, with Latin1 coded tag.

+Needs EyeD and Lame.